robcowart/synesis_lite_suricata/README.md

 2. Run `systemctl start logstash`
 > NOTICE!
 Make sure that you have already setup the Logstash init files by running `LS_HOME/bin/system-install`.
 If the init files have not been setup you will receive an error.
 To follow along as Logstash starts you can tail its log by running:

 ```
 tail -f /var/log/logstash/logstash-plain.log
 ```
 Logstash takes a little time to start...
 BE PATIENT!

 Logstash setup is now complete.
-If you are receiving data from Filebeat, you should have both `suricata-` and `suricata-stats` daily indices in Elasticsearch.
+If you are receiving data from Filebeat, you should have both `suricata-` and `suricata-stats-` daily indices in Elasticsearch.

 ## Setting up Kibana
 An API (yet undocumented) is available to import and export Index Patterns.
 The JSON files which contains the Index Pattern configurations are `synlite_suricata.index_pattern.json` and `synlite_suricata_stats.index_pattern.json`.
 To setup the Index Patterns run the following commands: